 - Ensuring that no member is discriminated against either directly or indirectly.
-This may be manifested in many ways, for example: - o A child/young person/volunteer being rejected because of their colour - o A child/young person being laughed at because they can't do something - o A child/young person/volunteer being bullied - o A non-athletic child/young person being left out when teams are chosen - o A socially deprived child/young person being unable to afford a trip - o A young person being excluded from receiving badges or opportunities such as training - o An unmarried woman being excluded from wearing GB uniform because she's pregnant - o A transgender young person being told they can't come to camp - o A child/young person being bullied because they're gay. - · Challenging any discriminatory behaviour whether this be other volunteers, GB members or visitors - Giving due consideration to the requirements of those who have special or additional needs.
-This may require: - o Adapting language when talking to a child with communication difficulties - o Moving an activity to a different room to facilitate a wheelchair user - o Using a bean bag instead of a ball in games to assist a dyspraxic child - o Using a loop system to facilitate the hard of hearing - o Using n:vestigate signs, or providing a timeline of the programme and routine, for the meeting to aid a child with Asperger's Syndrome.
+This may be manifested in many ways, for example: - o A child/young person/volunteer being rejected because of their colour - o A child/young person being laughed at because they can't do something - o A child/young person/volunteer being bullied - o A non-athletic child/young person being left out when teams are chosen - o A socially deprived child/young person being unable to afford a trip - o A young person being excluded from receiving badges or opportunities such as training - o An unmarried woman being excluded from wearing GB uniform because she's pregnant - o A transgender young person being told they can't attend GB or come to camp.
+If you require further guidance on supporting transgender and non-binary young people please speak to the GB Support Centre. - o A child/young person being bullied because they're gay. - Challenging any discriminatory behaviour whether this be other volunteers, GB members or visitors - Giving due consideration to the requirements of those who have special or additional needs.
+This may require: - o Adapting language when talking to a child with communication difficulties - o Moving an activity to a different room to facilitate a wheelchair user - o Using a bean bag instead of a ball in games to assist a dyspraxic child - o Using a loop system to facilitate the hard of hearing - o Using n:vestigate signs, or providing a timeline of the programme and routine, for the meeting to aid a child with Asperger's Syndrome - The Equality Act 2010 requires that 'reasonable adjustments' are made to enable those with disabilities to access services and activities.
+It's helpful to discuss with parents/carers and young people what adjustments may be required to help them to take part in GB's activities.
+However, as local groups are led by volunteers, it may not always be possible to make adjustments where additional volunteers are required.
+If you require further guidance please speak to the GB Support Centre.